Dhairya3391/wallpaper-analyzerV2/README.md

 - `ENABLE_SOCKET_LOGGING`: Socket.IO logging flag
 - `DB_PATH`: Path to SQLite database for caching

 You can also use environment variables for deployment flexibility (recommended for production).
+Copy `env.example` to `.env` and modify the values as needed.

 ## 🧵 Concurrency Model

-- The backend uses **eventlet** (green threads) for async I/O and concurrency, which is best for I/O-bound workloads and works well with Flask-SocketIO.
+- The backend uses **eventlet** (green threads) for async I/O and concurrency, which is optimal for I/O-bound workloads and works seamlessly with Flask-SocketIO.
 - For CPU-bound tasks (like image processing), a **ThreadPoolExecutor** is used for parallelism.
-This hybrid approach is robust for most workloads.
+This hybrid approach provides robust performance for most workloads.
-- If you want pure CPU-bound scaling, consider using multiprocessing, but eventlet is recommended for this web+I/O use case.
+- If you require pure CPU-bound scaling, consider using multiprocessing, though eventlet is recommended for this web+I/O use case.

 ## 🗂️ Project Structure

 ```
-Wallyzer/
+wallyzer/
 ├── wallyzer.py              # Backend server and analysis logic
 ├── requirements.txt         # Python dependencies
+├── package.json             # Root package.json with scripts
+├── env.example              # Environment variables template
+├── LICENSE                  # MIT License
+├── CONTRIBUTING.md          # Contribution guidelines
+├── CHANGELOG.md             # Project changelog
 ├── frontend/               # Next.js/React frontend
 │   ├── app/                # Main app pages
 │   ├── components/         # React components (shadcn/ui, custom)
 │   ├── hooks/              # Custom React hooks
 │   ├── lib/                # Utilities
 │   └── ...
 ├── analysis_cache.db       # SQLite cache
 ├── analyzed.log            # Log file
 ├── README.md               # This file
 └── ...
 ```

 ## 🧪 Testing & Security

-- Run `pip-audit` to check for Python dependency vulnerabilities.
+- Run `pip-audit` to check for Python dependency vulnerabilities
-- Use `pnpm audit` or `npm audit` in the frontend for JS dependency security.
+- Use `pnpm audit` in the frontend directory for JavaScript dependency security
-- Enable ESLint and TypeScript checks in the frontend for best practices.
+- Enable ESLint and TypeScript checks in the frontend for code quality

 ## 🤝 Contributing

-Contributions are welcome!
+We welcome contributions!
 Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📋 Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a list of changes and version history.

 ## 🙏 Acknowledgments

-- PyTorch team for the amazing deep learning framework
+- PyTorch team for the exceptional deep learning framework
-- Flask team for the web framework
+- Flask team for the robust web framework
-- OpenCV and scikit-image teams for image processing capabilities
+- OpenCV and scikit-image teams for comprehensive image processing capabilities
+- Next.js team for the powerful React framework
+- shadcn/ui team for the beautiful component library

-## 📝 Legacy HTML UI (index.html)
+## 📝 Legacy HTML UI

-- The file `index.html` is provided as a backup, legacy UI for users who do not wish to use the Next.js frontend.
-- It no longer supports real-time progress updates (Socket.IO) and only interacts with the backend via REST API endpoints.
-- For the best experience, use the Next.js frontend in the `frontend/` directory.
+The `index.html` file is provided as a legacy UI for users who prefer not to use the Next.js frontend.
+Note that it no longer supports real-time progress updates (Socket.IO) and only interacts with the backend via REST API endpoints.
+For the optimal experience, we recommend using the Next.js frontend in the `frontend/` directory.

 ---

-Made with Passion by Dhairya
+Built with ❤️ by Dhairya